micro-os-plus/micro-test-plus-xpack/README.md

 ## [Project documentation](https://micro-os-plus.github.io/micro-test-plus-xpack/)

-For information on how to install and use this library, please refer to the [project documentation](https://micro-os-plus.github.io/micro-test-plus-xpack/) web site.
+For information on how to integrate and use this library, please refer to the [project documentation](https://micro-os-plus.github.io/micro-test-plus-xpack/) web site.

 ## License